woppedwoke/woppedwoke/README.md

  Full Stack Developer
 --------------------

 Hello, I'm a young developer who loves technology, solving problems and learning more and more.
-I like to feel challenged and I love the feeling of duty long after solving a problem.
 I consider myself very good at working as a team, thinking about how to build a new project or new functionality.
-I also love teaching what I learn, so if you're interested, you can follow the content i create on Instagram and/or Linkedin.
+I also love teaching what I learn.

 * 🌍  I'm based in Brasil, Chapecó
 * ✉️  You can contact me at [wokesoft@gmail.com](mailto:phhcwokesoft@gmail.com)